drivendataorg/cloud-cover-runtime/README.md

 make pull
 ```

-Again, make sure you have packed up your solution in `submission/submission.zip` (or generated the sample submission with `make pack-benchmark`), then try running it:
+Again, make sure you have packed up your solution in `submission/submission.zip` (or generated the sample submission with `make pack-submission`), then try running it:

 ```bash
 make test-submission